blakazulu/mcp-image-server/README.md

 **Examples:**

 - *"Generate a portrait using FLUX.1"* → Highest quality
+- *"Create a logo for my tech company"* → Logo design model
+- *"Design a minimalist brand logo with geometric shapes"* → Logo design model
 - *"Create a mobile app login screen UI design"* → UI/UX model
 - *"Design a modern dashboard layout for an analytics website"* → UI/UX model
 - *"Quick sketch of a coffee shop logo"* → Fast model
 - *"Create a sunset over mountains"* → Default (balanced)
 - *"Make the fastest possible image of a cat"* → Fastest model

 **Pro Tip:** Start with default for most images.
 Use FLUX when you need professional quality.
+Use logo design models for brand identity work.
 Use the UI design model for app/website mockups.
 Use fast models when iterating on ideas.

+### Logo Design Pro Tips

+For best logo results, try these techniques:

+1. **Start your prompt with "a logo of..."**
+   - ✅ "a logo of a mountain peak, minimalist style"
+   - ❌ "mountain peak logo design"

+2. **Specify the style clearly**
+   - Use keywords like: `minimalist`, `flat design`, `geometric`, `modern`, `vintage`, `abstract`
+   - Add color preferences: `monochrome`, `black and white`, `colorful`, `blue and gold`

+3. **Keep it simple**
+   - ✅ "a logo of a coffee cup, simple, minimalist, warm brown tones"
+   - ❌ "a logo with a coffee cup, steam, beans, shop counter, people drinking..."

+4. **Use negative prompts effectively**
+   - Tell Claude what to avoid: "no text", "no gradients", "no photorealistic details", "no complex backgrounds"

+5. **Recommended dimensions**
+   - Square format works best: 1024x1024 or 512x512
+   - Claude will automatically use optimal dimensions for logo models

+**Example Logo Prompts:**

+- *"a logo of a phoenix bird, geometric style, minimalist, orange and blue colors, flat design"*
+- *"a logo of intertwined letters MT, modern tech company, sleek, black and white"*
+- *"a logo of a tree, circular shape, nature brand, green tones, simple and clean"*
+- *"a logo of a rocket, startup company, bold, minimalist, navy blue"*

 ---